rust-lang/reference/src/names/scopes.md

 A *scope* is the region of source text where a named [entity] may be referenced with that name.
 The following sections provide details on the scoping rules and behavior, which depend on the kind of entity and where it is declared.
 The process of how names are resolved to entities is described in the [name resolution] chapter.
-More information on "drop scopes" used for the purpose of running destructors maybe be found in the [destructors] chapter.
+More information on "drop scopes" used for the purpose of running destructors may be found in the [destructors] chapter.

 ## Item scopes